top of page

 Estimated Flight Time: 1hr 05mins

-Probable Formation Element : Texan 2
+Probable Formation Element : 2 x Pilatus PC21 Trainers

 The dawn chorus wakes you up and you realise you are about to do something that very few people will have done since the Second World War.
-During World War 2, the West County and Bristol were subject to attacks by the Luftwaffe, ports, towns and airfields all in the firing line!
-You are about to undertake a standing patrol of 1 hour over England Green and pleasant lands in a Spitfire!
+During World War 2, the West County and Bristol were subject to attacks by the Luftwaffe, ports, towns, and airfields all in the firing line!
+You are about to undertake a standing patrol of 1 hour over England’s Green and pleasant lands in a Spitfire!
 Not just any Spitfire but K5054.
 Few people have had the privilege of flying around the Welsh and Cornish coastline in any aircraft yet alone this beauty.
-Taking off from the old RAF St Athan, which during the war was a centre of maintenance for these iconic fighters but up and over Cardiff and the Severn Bridge, on route down the Cornish coastline.
-You will be blown away by the performance of this 90-year-old design and get chance to turn her upside down over the River Severn.
-The play area of many fighter pilots patrolling the West of England.
-As your climbing up over Wales, and you’re soaking up the sheer beauty of the countryside below, you will hear an RAF Texan 2 trainer call up to request to join you in formation!

-As you head down the rugged Cornish coast, over tin mines, shipwrecks and historic fishing villages, you will be enthralled by the incredible vista.
+As you head down the rugged Cornish coast, over tin mines, shipwrecks, and historic fishing villages, you will be enthralled by the incredible vista.

 One last chance to have a fly of this beauty and cement your love affair with this incredible piece of British Engineering!